 AGD+, as mentioned above, is the latest algorithm of NAG for MD~\cite{cohen2018acceleration}.
 Specifically, AGD+ provides the following update rule.

 where $g(\theta_i)$ denotes the gradient w.r.t. $\theta_i$.
 In addition, $a_i = \alpha i$ and $A_i = \sum_{k=1}^i a_k$, respectively.

-Since many variables (i.e. $z$, $y$, and $\theta$) need to be stored and it is difficult to understand how the acceleration occurs, AGD+ can be converted to the rule with momentum that is typical of NAG.
+Since many variables (i.e. $z$, $y$, and $\theta$) need to be stored.
+It is difficult to understand how the acceleration occurs, AGD+ can be converted to the rule with the momentum that is typical of NAG.

 where the initial $\theta_1$ is given and $z_1 = \psi(\theta_1)$.
-The first two terms are the smooth update by interpolation between the new values and the previous parameters, and the last term is the momentum.
-In this form, $y$ vanishes, thus reducing the computational cost.
-While it is easy to confirm in eq.~\eqref{eq:agd_origin} that $\theta$ is always placed in its constrained primal space, that is also true for eq.~\eqref{eq:agd_momentum}, which is equivalent eq.~\eqref{eq:agd_origin}.
+The updated parameters are obtained by interpolating between the new values and previous parameters while incorporating a momentum term.
+In this form, $y$ vanishes, thereby reducing the computational cost.
+It can be easily confirmed in eq.~\eqref{eq:agd_origin}, which is equivalent to eq.~\eqref{eq:agd_momentum}, that $\theta$ is always placed in its constrained primal space.

-However, it is important to note that the mirror space in the proposed Reverse (and Reject) MPC is dynamic for each iteration according to $\theta_i$.
-That is, $\psi^{-1}(z_i)$ is $\theta_i$-dependent, but $\psi^{-1}(z_{i-1})$ is $\theta_{i-1}$-dependent.
-In addition, $z_{i-1}$ used to update $z_i$ is actually in the mirror space depending on $\theta_{i-1}$, hence it should be re-mapped to the $\theta_i$-dependent mirror space.
-Taking these into account, the proposed acceleration for Reverse (and Reject) MPC, so-called Accel MPC, modifies the update rule as follows:
+It is important to note that the mirror space in the proposed Reverse (and Reject) MPC is dynamic for each iteration according to $\theta_i$.
+Namely, $\psi^{-1}(z_i)$ is $\theta_i$-dependent, whereas $\psi^{-1}(z_{i-1})$ is $\theta_{i-1}$-dependent.
+In addition, $z_{i-1}$ used to update $z_i$ is actually in mirror space, depending on $\theta_{i-1}$.
+Hence, it should be remapped to the $\theta_i$-dependent mirror space.
+Considerably, the proposed acceleration for Reverse (and Reject) MPC, so-called Accel MPC, modifies the update rule as follows: